Which Of The Following Numbers Are Irrational

 When performing calculations with irrational numbers, keep the following in mind:

 • Use approximations: Since you can't write down the exact value of an irrational number in decimal form, you'll often need to use approximations.
 The level of approximation depends on the required precision.
-For example, when using π, you might use 3.14 or 3.14159, depending on the context.
+As an example, when using π, you might use 3.14 or 3.14159, depending on the context.

 • Keep expressions exact as long as possible: To maintain accuracy, it's best to keep irrational numbers in their exact form (e.g., √2, π, e) throughout your calculations and only approximate at the very end.
 This minimizes rounding errors.

 • Understand the properties of irrational numbers: Knowing how irrational numbers behave under different operations can simplify calculations.
-For instance, the sum or product of two irrational numbers can be either rational or irrational, depending on the specific numbers.
-For example, √2 + (-√2) = 0 (rational), but √2 + √3 is irrational.
+Take this case: the sum or product of two irrational numbers can be either rational or irrational, depending on the specific numbers.
+To give you an idea, √2 + (-√2) = 0 (rational), but √2 + √3 is irrational.

 Common Mistakes to Avoid